artikcloud/tutorial-nodejs-WebSocketDevicechannel/readme.md

-# Tutorial Nodejs WebSocket Device Channel
+# Tutorial Nodejs device channel WebSocket

-This start code emulates a smart light connecting to ARTIK Cloud [device channel WebSocket](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#device-channel-websocket) (/websocket).
+This starter code emulates a smart light connecting to ARTIK Cloud [device channel WebSocket](https://developer.artik.cloud/documentation/data-management/rest-and-websockets.html#device-channel-websocket) (/websocket).
 You will learn how to

 - connect to the device channel WebSocket
 - receive Actions from ARTIK Cloud via the channel
 - send data messages to ARTIK Cloud via the channel

+Consult [Node.js Firehose WebSocket](https://github.com/artikcloud/tutorial-nodejs-WebSocketFirehose) for how to use Firehose WebSocket.

 Consult [An IoT remote control](https://developer.artik.cloud/documentation/tutorials/an-iot-remote-control.html#an-iot-remote-control) for how to build a real smart light using Raspberry Pi.